JustinBJo/TUDCSE/CSE2510_ML/the_essentials.md

 - Apparent error is usually lower, and it increases with increasing number of training set
 - True error is usually higher, and it decreases with increasing number of training set

+A very complex classifier is flexible enough to to model any decision boundary if it is given a lot of training set.

 ## Bias-Variance dilemma
 Bias
 - error from erroneous assumptions in the learning algorithms